jdi-docs/jdi-light/source/includes/_documentation.md

 ```
 Checkbox actions examples:

-When Check "Accept Conditions"
+When check "Accept Conditions"
-When Uncheck "Accept Conditions"
+When uncheck "Accept Conditions"
-When Click on "Accept Conditions"
+When click on "Accept Conditions"

 Checkbox validations examples:

 Then the "Accept Conditions" is enabled
 Then the "Accept Conditions" is disabled
 Then the "Accept Conditions" is displayed